gits2501/twiz/README.md

     * [haste(..)](https://github.com/gits2501/twiz#twizhaste)
     * [verifyCredentials(..)](https://github.com/gits2501/twiz#verifycredentials)

-Twiz does authentication and/or authorization to Twitter with OAuth 1.0a, has built in `REST` api support and also supports third party `STREAM` and `REST` libs.

 ## Intro
 Many Twitter apis require user authentication (`access token`) before usage. `OAuth 1.0a` is (essencially a digital signature) process of letting know who (which app) wants to use an api and on which user's behalf.
 In other words you tell Twitter who you are, if twitter is ok with you it lets you to ask an user of your website (with twitter account), on authorization page, if he/she agrees that you act on its behalf (like post tweets on user's profile ect ...)